etiennestuder/gradle-plugindev-plugin/README.md

 }
 ```

-A good place to store the bintray credentials is the gradle.properties file in your Gradle user home directory.

 Run the `bintray` Gradle task and the Gradle plugin artifacts are built and uploaded.
+Use
+the `-i` option to get more detailed feedback about the bundling and uploading process.

 ```console
 gradle bintray
 ```

-Use `gradle bintray -i` to get more detailed feedback about the bundling and uploading.

 ## Building and uploading an existing plugin